-I used to make a bit of money from stripping and from figure modeling when I was young.
+I used to make quite a bit of money from stripping and from figure modeling when I was young.
 I can’t imagine anyone wanting me to do a pole dance these days but figure modeling is an option at any age.
 Art classes are about drawing the human body in all of its conditions, not just the young and the beautiful.
 I might take it up again.
-While stripping for a divorce party (they are a thing) calls for a complete lack of inhibition, modeling for an art class requires great control and decorum.
+While stripping for a divorce party (they are a thing) calls for a certain lack of inhibition, modeling for an art class requires great control and decorum.
 It can be quite prudish.

 Maybe this story has nothing to do with the problems of aging.
 Maybe it’s derelict memories of an almost-old man percolating up.
 Maybe the figure modeling experience of young-adult-me is TMI.
 Given the other posts I’ve made, I can’t imagine it would be so.